-As per the above screenshot, we can see the “company” DB is having two tables. (table1 : products and table2 : sales).
+As per the above screenshot, we can see the “company” DB has two tables. (table1: products and table2: sales).

-When we will use the “CASCADE” keyword in the query.
-Then we can able to drop the database.
+When we use the “CASCADE” keyword in the query, we can drop the database.
 Please refer to screenshot 4.

 This is a guide to Hive Database.
-Here we discuss the Introduction and how to Create a Hive Database along with practical examples and different subquery expressions.
+Here we discuss the Introduction and how to Create a Hive Database and practical examples and different subquery expressions.
 You can also go through our related articles to learn more –